anson-vandoren/ansonvandoren.com/content/posts/broken-calculator.md

 There's a very tempting, obvious, and generally incorrect solution that involves adding all the "1" bits of the index number to get the remaining operations needed.
 In fact, it does work for the case I'm showing here, but it doesn't work for all cases.
 I'll get to that part in a second.
 Hopefully for now you can just take my word for it, at least for a couple more steps.

-Instead of adding all of the "1" bits together, I only want to add `n` least significant bits.
+Instead of adding all of the "1" bits together, I only want to add $n$ least significant bits.
 I know, I know... in this case that means all of the bits.
-But I promise that's not the case for all `X`s and `Y`s.
+But I promise that's not the case for all $x$s and $y$s.

 Let's get some more code going.
 This is only an additional two lines, so I'll just add it to the algorithm we already have and highlight the changes below: